mgrewe/ovmf/README.md

 The OVMF and third party software (e.g., [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace/) and [Blender](https://www.blender.org/)) are open source.
-This fosters sustainability, extensibility, and replicability in enfacement research.
+This fosters sustainability, extensibility, and replicability of enfacement research.
-A detailed description of the OVMF can be found in paper.
+A detailed description of the OVMF can be found in our BRM paper.
 Please cite it if you are using our work.

 > Grewe, C.M., Liu, T., Hildebrandt, A., & Zachow, S. *The Open Virtual Mirror Framework for enfacement illusions.
 Enhancing the sense of agency with avatars that imitate facial expressions.* Behavior Research Methods (2022) https://doi.org/10.3758/s13428-021-01761-9